 While ‘jaw-dropping’ may come as one of the first adjectives to describe The Reverie Saigon, the opulent hotel – featured on Conde Nast Traveler’s Hot List in 2016 – is a true destination for any design lover, incorporating a truly impressive roster of finest finishes and leading Italian furniture brands.
 Sumptuous environs and vivid colours unravel the hotel as a delectable feast for the eyes, from its marble and floral mural-clad lobby to marble on marble works in the hotel’s exquisite suites overlooking the soaring city.

-A passion project of Hong Kong tycoon Eric Chu, the hotel’s public and private quarters feature furnishings from different Italian design houses: from Humberto and Fernando Campana, to Poltrona Frau, to Giorgetti, the list of furnishing brands reads like the Who’s Who of Italian furniture makers.
+The hotel’s public and private quarters feature furnishings from different Italian design houses: from Humberto and Fernando Campana, to Poltrona Frau, to Giorgetti, the list of furnishing brands reads like the Who’s Who of Italian furniture makers.
 Perhaps echoing Ho Chi Minh’s reputation as one of Southeast Asia’s most dynamic and vibrant destinations, the Reverie Saigon is a gem that truly sparkles.

 Easy to spot from its snowy white and garden-green exterior, punctuated by peculiarly sized and placed window openings, The Myst Saigon rightfully derives its name from the word ‘mystery’, offering urban sophistication that is deeply rooted in the past of Saigon.
 For visitors looking to uncover the cultural past and traditions that shaped the city and its culture, The Myst Saigon is a scrumptious treasure trove of glimpses into the old city – from deriving its inspiration from the pathways and the alleys of the city, to integrating vernacular design elements like elaborate door carvings, stained glass-patterned windows and locally sourced furniture pieces.